Financial audit: Auditors and technology

 Currently, many entities being audited are using information systems, which generate information electronically.
 For the audit evidences, auditors get dynamic information generated from the information systems in real time.
-There are less paper documents and pre-numbered audit evidences available, which leads a revolution to audit mythology.
+There are less paper documents and pre-numbered audit evidences available, which leads to a revolution in audit methodology.

 Impact of information technology on the audit process

 Over the past couple of years, technology is becoming a bigger emphasis for the audit profession, professional bodies, and regulators.
 From operational efficiency to financial inclusion and increased insights, technology has a lot to offer.
 The way businesses are performed and data is analyzed is changing as a result of technological advancements.
 Data management is becoming increasingly important.
 Artificial intelligence, blockchain, and data analytics are major changers in the accounting and auditing industries, altering auditors' roles.
 The introduction of cloud computing and cloud storage has opened up previously unimaginable possibilities for data collection and analysis.
 Auditors can now acquire and analyze broader industry data sets that were previously unreachable by going beyond the constraints of business data.
 As a result, auditors are better equipped to spot data anomalies, create business insights, and focus on business and financial reporting risk.